 Hyacinths bloom in early to mid-spring, at the same time as daffodils.
 Once the leaves start to emerge, it takes about 3 weeks for the flowers to open.

-Each hyacinth bulb usually produces one flower stalk and one cluster of flowers.
+Each hyacinth bulb usually produces one flower stalk that stands 8 to 10" tall.
 Sometimes you will also get a second or third stem with a smaller flower cluster.

 If you plant the bulb at the recommended spacing, the flowers help hold each other upright.
 If necessary, a short length of slender bamboo cane makes a good support.